GehriJan/template-method-demo/doc/main.typ

   New behaviors can be introduced by subclassing without altering the existing template, adhering to the open-closed principle [@McDonough2017, p.
 249].
 - *Consistency*\
   Enforces a standardized process flow, enhancing readability and maintainability [@McDonough2017, pp. 250-251].
-- *Reduced Duplication*\
+- *Reduced Duplication*: Centralizes common logic, eliminating repetitive code [@sourcemaking-template-method].
-  Minimizes repeated code by encapsulating shared behavior in the abstract base class [@McDonough2017, pp. 247-248].

 == *Disadvantages*
 - *Inheritance Dependency*\